 Computers and information technology are at the core of almost every industry, and healthcare is no different.

-The job of an Informatics Nurse is to figure out how best to harness the power of information technology in order to improve multiple facets of nursing operations and patient care.
-This can range from analyzing data, cutting costs, boosting patient care efficiency, and strengthening communication across entire hospitals and health networks.
+The job of an Informatics Nurse is to figure out how best to harness the power of information technology to improve multiple facets of nursing operations and patient care.
+This can range from analyzing data to cutting costs, boosting patient care efficiency, and strengthening communication across hospitals and health networks.